Open call: Scholar-in-Residence programme

 - A letter of support from sponsoring Digital Futures faculty member

 - Applications and/or questions should be sent to: firstname.lastname@example.org (please write “Scholar-in-Residence Programme” in the subject of your e-mail)

-- Applications will be assessed by the Digital Futures Executive Committee.
-Decisions will be typically made within 1 month of submission.
+- Applications will be assessed by Digital Futures Executive Committee.
+Decisions will be typically made within one month of submission.